bugzilla/bugzilla/docs/en/rst/api/core/v1/general.rst

    :samp:`https://mysite/rest/bug/1?api_key={MY_API_KEY}`

-If using a POST request, put it in your JSON payload:
+If using a POST or PUT request, put it in your JSON payload:

 .. code-block:: js